turingschool/front-end-curriculum/projects/tier-two.md

 ### Specification Adherence

-* 4 - The application meets all of the requirements listed above and implements one or more of the extensions.
+* 4 - The application meets all of the requirements listed above and implements one or more features not included in the specification.
+The application is an exemplar and is considered a production-level MVP (minimum viable product).
+The application is ready to be distributed to users.
-* 3 - The application consists of one page with all of the major functionality being provided by jQuery.
-No approach was taken that is counter to the spirit of the project and its learning goals.
+* 3 - No approach was taken that is counter to the spirit of the project and its learning goals.
 There are no features missing from above that make the application feel incomplete or hard to use.
 * 2 - The application is in a usable state, but is missing 1 or more of the features outline in the specification above.
 * 1 - The application is missing 3 or more smaller features or 1 major feature essential to having a complete application.
 * 0 - The application is unusable.

+### Risk Taking and Creativity

+* 4 - Developers pushed themselves and their team by taking risks which is demonstrated by a _delivered feature_.
+The application shows evidence that the developers explored concepts and technologies outside the scope of the curriculum.
+* 3 - The project shows that the developers carefully considered their approach and were able to implement concepts taught over the last two weeks.
+The application shows evidence that developers dug deep into documentation for the technologies they used and experimented with different approaches.
+* 2 - The application shows some effort to incorporate ideas and concepts from the last two weeks of instruction, but is structured in a way that makes it hard to adapt and change approaches.
+There is some evidence that the developers considered what additional features and functionality the user might need.
+* 1 - The application does the bare minimum it needs to and shows little or no influence by topics and approaches covered in the two weeks of instruction from when the project started.
+The project shows no evidence that the developers considered the user in implementing the features in the application.

 ### Design